-Positive control material should be stained with each staining run to assess the reliability of the staining reagents.
+Positive control material should be included with each staining run to assess the reliability of the staining reagents.

 3.1.8 Suitable test validation criteria

-Typical oocyst morphology using modified Kinyoun or direct FA compared to positive control.
+Typical oocyst morphology using modified Kinyoun (or other acid-fast stain) or direct FA compared to positive control.

 3.1.9 Suitable external quality control (QC) program